- Current students

-- Real-world learning that involves regular engagement and both collaborative and competitive work with practising professionals, including award-winning landscape architects, urban designers, architects and other related professionals.
+- Real-world learning that involves regular engagement and both collaborative and competitive work with practicing professionals, including award-winning landscape architects, urban designers, architects and other related professionals.

 - Be part of international study tours and a vibrant exchange programme - important keys to understanding international practice.

 - Access to internships and merit-based awards.